French Citizenship — A Secure Plan B

 For example, the children of parents with dual French and foreign citizenship can hold dual nationality from birth, with the right to live and work across the EU throughout their lives.

 France follows a citizenship by blood principle, meaning citizenship can be passed down through family lines.
-To obtain French citizenship this way, you must prove your French lineage using official documents such as birth certificates and civil records.
+To obtain french citizenship through parent, you must prove your French lineage using official documents such as birth certificates and civil records.

 France and many countries recognise dual citizenship, Therefore, applicants from countries who recognise dual nationality can keep their current passport while adding French citizenship as a long-term safety net and alternative option.